PatilHarshh/Kaam-Do/README.md

 - **Apply Directly**: Apply to job listings directly through the platform.
 - **Employer Dashboard**: Employers can manage job postings and applications seamlessly.

+## Get Involved:
+We welcome contributions from new open-source contributors!
+If you're interested in improving Kaam Do, feel free to fork the repository and submit pull requests with your changes.

+## 🌟 Contributions Welcome! 🌟

 ## Installation:

 To get started with Kaam Do, follow these simple steps: